African-American musical theater: Rang Tang

-Rang Tang was premiered July 12, 1927, on Broadway at the Royale Theater and ran for 119 performances, including a 14-week overrun, finishing at the Majestic October 24, 1927.
+Rang Tang premiered July 12, 1927, on Broadway at the Royale Theater and ran for 119 performances, including a 14-week overrun, finishing at the Majestic October 24, 1927.

 Lew Leslie's Blackbirds

+In 1926, white producer and director Lew Leslie staged the first of a popular series of Blackbirds revues with an all-black cast.
+Leslie mounted a series of Blackbirds revues, which ran in 1926, 1928, 1930, 1933 and 1939.
+The series were named after Florence Mills theme song, "I'm a Little Blackbird Looking for a Bluebird," a thinly veiled protest against racial injustice, which she first sung in the Dixie to Broadway show in 1924.

-In 1928, white producer and director Lew Leslie staged the first of a popular series of Blackbirds revues, featuring such talents as singers Adelaide Hall and Aida Ward, dancer extraordinaire Bill "Bojangles" Robinson and top-flight funnyman Tim Moore.
+The Blackbirds of 1926 featured Florence Mills, Edith Wilson and Johnny Hudgins, and had a successful six week run at The Harlem Alhambra in Harlem, New York, before moving overseas to star in the Les Ambassadeurs in Paris, the Casino-Kursaal in Ostend (Belgium) and the London Pavilion.
+The Blackbirds of 1928, featured such talents as singers Adelaide Hall and Aida Ward, dancer extraordinaire Bill "Bojangles" Robinson and top-flight funnyman Tim Moore.
 Further Blackbirds revues were staged in 1930 with Ethel Waters, Buck and Bubbles, and Flournoy Miller, in 1933 with Edith Wilson, and in 1939 with Lena Horne and Tim Moore.

-The key to Leslie’s success was the exceptional talent he found.
+The key to Leslie's success was the exceptional talent he found.
 “Leslie managed to build his black revues around one or more dynamic performers, who could carry a modest show to success.”
 Although these productions showcased black talent, they were almost completely created by white writers and composers.
 In an interview, Leslie made a remarkable claim that “They (white men) understand the colored man better than he does himself.
 Colored composers excel at spirituals, but their other songs are just 'what' (dialect for 'white') songs with Negro words."